Foam grades & types

 The diverse uses of foam mean that it also plays a significant role in non-land-based uses.
 Boats of a variety of shapes, sizes and ages – from yachts to long boats, to motor cruisers, sailing boats and cruise ships – incorporate many different types of foam depending on the intended application.

-The most common application for foam in boats is to ensure comfort for passengers.
-This includes using foam in a range of chairs, beds and seating.
+The most common application for foam in boats (marine foam) is to ensure comfort for passengers.
+This includes using foam in boat beds / mattresses, boat seating and boat chairs.
 However, foam also brings benefits in its form as a large cavity filler.
 Hulls are commonly filled with polyethylene foam to ensure insulation and buoyancy – the latter being a basic requirement in order to fulfil stringent safety and quality standards.
-Closed-cell polyethylene foam is an element lighter than water, and when present in the hull it offers a high degree of adhesion to the inner surfaces.
+Closed-cell foam (i.e. polyethylene foam) for boats is an element lighter than water, and when present in the hull it offers a high degree of adhesion to the inner surfaces.
 This in turn ensures optimum buoyancy.

 Foam is also widely used in a whole range of boats for insulation purposes.
 Heat insulation is particularly important on boats that are frequently occupied for a period of time, such as cruise ships, long boats and sailing boats.
 Many boat owners are keen on using spray foam, however, closed-cell polyethylene sheets are the only type of foam that help to ensure equal levels of insulation throughout a vessel.
 As a very strong and chemically resilient foam, it is resistant to chemicals, grease, mildew, rot and bacteria, and is also lightweight and flexible – perfect for a boat.
 Alternatively, those who own houseboats often look for a foam with sound insulation properties.
 For this reason, Pyrosorb-S Class 0 acoustic foam sheets are also built into a boat’s infrastructure by some owners.